kgalal88/MusalaSoftTask/README.md

 getMedications
 - http://localhost:8080/medications/

-I've also created a schedueled service which triggeres every 10 seconds to monitor and log the battery level for each drone
+I've also created a schedueled service which triggers every 10 seconds to monitor and log the battery level for each drone